TrezorHannes/Lightning-Python-Tools/README.md

 - `ps_peers`: [command-line output] quick overview of existing L-BTC Balance and Peerswap Peers + Liquidity in a table format

 LNBits
 - `pocketmoney.py`: [one-off, cron, systemd] allows recurring payments to child-wallets in the same LNBits instance.
 Define fiat-currency, recurrence and amount for each child, then add as cron or use systemd-installer.
+To configure:
+`cp config.ini.example config.ini && cp wallets.json.example wallets.json` and edit both new files accordingly.

 Other
 - `swap_wallet.py`: [one-off] send a specified amount of Lightning funds to a specified LN address.